 Mr. Pujols holds a Bachelor of Engineering in chemical engineering from Stevens Institute of Technology and a Master of Science in chemical engineering from Columbia University.

-Ms. Dajani joined Advaxis in July 2016 as Vice President, Corporate Development.
+Ms. Dajani joined Advaxis in July 2016 where she is currently Vice President, Business Development.
 In this role, Ms. Dajani is leading Advaxis’ business development efforts, as well as corporate strategy and investor relations.

 Prior to joining Advaxis, Ms. Dajani spent nearly 20 years in corporate roles at Bristol-Myers Squibb Co.
 (BMS).
 Her most recent role was as executive director for investor relations, where she led communications to the investor community around company strategy, corporate transactions, product performance, and pipeline updates.
 She spent several years in business development, where she was responsible for executing dozens of strategic collaborations including securing rights to key immuno-oncology products such as Yervoy (ipilimumab) and Opdivo (nivolumab).
 Ms. Dajani began her career at BMS in various finance roles, including valuation analyses of in-licensing, joint ventures, and mergers and acquisitions.